DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 # 14: Data for the Social Good: Toward a Data-Activist Research Agenda
-*Becky Kazansky, Guillén Torres, Lonneke van der Velden, Kersti Wissenbach and Stefania Milan[^14chapter14_1]*
+######Becky Kazansky, Guillén Torres, Lonneke van der Velden, Kersti Wissenbach and Stefania Milan[^14chapter14_1]

 ##Introduction

-'Big data' is a hyped buzzword---or rather, it has been for a while, before being supplanted by 'newer' acclaimed concepts such as artificial intelligence.
+'Big data' is a hyped buzzword - or rather, it has been for a while, before being supplanted by 'newer' acclaimed concepts such as artificial intelligence.
 The popularity of the term says something about the widespread fascination with the seemingly infinite possibilities of